Earthalign/WitCoffeeApp/README.md

 # WitCoffeeApp
- Whole Java/Spring/SpringBoot/Thymeleaf project with a pinch of docker.
+ Java/Spring/SpringBoot/Thymeleaf project with a pinch of docker.